Computational design

 , where 'type'

 represents the optimization problem at hand.
 For minimizing compliance, the cost function is self-adjoint \cite{Bendsoe2003}, hence objective function and constraints are linear operators.
-However, when dealing with compliant mechanisms, it is necessary to specify the selection vector \(\LB\), which can be defined using the fem.addOutput(id)
+However, when dealing with compliant mechanisms, it is necessary to specify the selection vector fem.addOutput(id)

 command.
 The value of id